-While expanding my daily practice and mapping my own spiritual landscape, I have been working with several forms of divination.
+While expanding my daily practice and exploring my own spiritual landscape, I have been working with several forms of divination.
 Divination as a way of sliding in medias res, rising from the tabula rasa (in the fully Latin sense as literally a ‘scraped tablet,’ which denotes a tablet with the writing erased), and from there generating a bouquet of words and symbols.

 Which coincidentally, reminds me of the finale of Monkey: A Folktale or Journey to the West by Wu Cheng’en (the abridged translation by Arthur Waley).
 A couple months ago I found this book for sale at a used bookshop, and I purchased it knowing nothing of the story.
 (I highly recommend the book, an enjoyable ride steeped in folklore, comedic moments, religious insights, and adventure.)
 The point I want to get to is towards the end, once Tripitaka has reached the end of his quest, to reach India to get the scriptures from the Buddha and then bring them back to China, the Buddha makes a fleeting statement that caught my eye.
 He says that the summation of all wisdom is encapsulated in the blank scroll/page.
 This is in my words of course, but the depth of the assertion is valid nonetheless.
 As if in diving into the blank page all borders are gone, one and the other is no longer divisible.
-That moment has really stuck with me as I have been trying my hand at divination methods.
+That phrase has stuck with me as I have been trying my hand at different divination methods.
 (Also, this exploration inevitably bleeds into journeying, but that is a subject for another day).

 Firstly, set and setting.
 In this sense it is a controlled environment.
-I add that not all of my personal readings get this sort of immersive performance and setting, generally, I shuffle, throw some cards down, and read.
+I add that not all of my personal readings get this sort of immersive performance, generally, I shuffle, throw some cards down, and read.
 But, when I really want to make a connection, with the cards, with an other, when I really want to squeeze the juice out of the art, there are clear advantages to taking the time to set the area, the mind, the body, the heart, and the cards (or tools), with purpose.
-This is especially true if I am divining for more magical purposes, as in a more séance sort of way (spirit contact).
+This is especially true if I am divining for more magical purposes, as in a séance sort of way (spirit contact).

 Some things to consider in set and setting: